A2−2: Public−Private Partnership Incentives for Early Completion

 REASON(S) FOR ADOPTING:

-Besides reducing user delay, this practice encourages similar public−private partnerships, with the private sector realizing that they receive economic benefits from improved transportation facilities and that they can facilitate similar partnering arrangements at relatively minor expense to themselves and the Department of Transportation can offer these types of incentives with no additional risk or expenditure to themselves.
+Besides reducing user delay, this practice encourages similar public−private partnerships, with the private sector realizing that they receive economic benefits from improved transportation facilities and that they can facilitate similar partnering arrangements at relatively minor expense to themselves and ODOT can offer these types of incentives with no additional risk or expenditure to themselves.

 MOST APPLICABLE LOCATION(S)/PROJECT(S):